-Even though the Tribunal is less formal than a Court, many people feel nervous about the process.
-If you are going to the Tribunal, you might find it useful to sit in on a few public hearings before your matter is heard.
+Even though the Tribunal is less formal than a Court many people feel nervous about the process.
+If you are going to the Tribunal, you might find it useful to view the QCAT videos on the Tenants Queensland website, or sit in on hearings in your local Tribunal before before your matter is heard.